top of page

 What Remains

-This installation was exhibited at the Mississauga Festival of Trees, supported by CreativeHub 1352, at the Small Arms Inspection Building, Mississauga, Ontario, 2024.
+Exhibited at the Mississauga Festival of Trees, Small Arms Inspection Building, 2024.
+Supported by CreativeHub 1352.

 IMG_7522.jpg